fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Use a text to speech greeting, and use the default music on hold file:
+In the following example, this script uses a text to speech greeting and uses the default music on hold file:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -WelcomeTextToSpeechPrompt "Welcome to the call queue " -UseDefaultMusicOnHold $true